Kapsule98/DatacStructures-and-Algorithms/README.md

 Q6) Find Lowest common Ancestor of 2 nodes in Binary tree<br>
 Q7) Print Left View of Binary tree<br>
 Q8) Print Spiral traversal of Binary tree<br>
+Q9) Modify each node such that it contains sum of all nodes in left subtree<br>
+Q10) Print Vertical traversal of tree (left to right)<br>